Chasing Floods-Chiang Mai-Uttaradit-Nan

 Topic author: SilverhawkUSA

 DATE: Sat 27th May 2006

 (1) 11-101 & 102-11-101 Loop

 After our usual breakfast at the Kafe (Chiang Mai) we got away pretty close to the planned time of 9:30AM.
 The weather was almost perfect for this time of year, varying cloud cover, sun but not too hot, and the ever present chance of rain.

 We swept out of Chiang Mai on Hwy 11 at a good pace with light traffic and a clean road through Lamphun and Lampang.
 Leaving Lampang we headed up into the mountains.
 I hadn’t been this way in a while it was nice to see the now green forests against a nice blue sky.

-Our goal was to try and find some of the damaged areas from the recent flood and mudslides.
+Our mission was to try and find some of the damaged areas from the recent flood and mudslides.
 Torrential rains has caused flooding and mudslides over a vast area in this region.
 Although the exact toll may never be known it is estimated at least 100 people are dead and missing and 100,000+ left homeless and entire villages wiped out.